Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 6](https://github.com/user-attachments/assets/3b73f399-7e86-4cee-9543-cd6b1f5fe573)

 Insights: The analysis of review counts by product name reveals the most popular and highly engaged products.
-"Electronis" stands out significantly with over 14 million reviews, making it the product with the highest customer engagement.
+"Electronics" stands out significantly with over 14 million reviews, making it the product with the highest customer engagement.
 Other products with a very high number of reviews include "Computer & Accessories", "Home & Kitchen", with each exceeding 6 million and over 2 million reviews respectively.
 These products are highly visible and trusted by a large customer base.
 For Amazon's clients, these products represent strong performers that can be leveraged in marketing campaigns, used as benchmarks for product development, or serve as anchor products to drive traffic and cross-selling opportunities.
 The sheer volume of reviews for these products also provides a rich source of customer feedback for product refinement and service improvement.

     7. Number of Products with Discount ≥50%